France's Hollande pledges more transparency for banks, politicians

 "In other words it won't be possible for a bank to hide transactions carried out in a tax haven," Hollande said.

-French banks including BNP Paribas (BNPP.PA) and Societe Generale (SOGN.PA) currently publish the names, ownership interest and locations of units in all markets including low-tax administrations like Bermuda, Luxembourg and Jersey.
+French banks including BNP Paribas and Societe Generale currently publish the names, ownership interest and locations of units in all markets including low-tax administrations like Bermuda, Luxembourg and Jersey.

 Moreover, a draft bank reform law already asks banks to report revenues and staff on a country-by-country basis, something bank executives say puts them at a competitive disadvantage.

 There are some exceptions.
-Special purpose vehicles (SPVs), entities created to fund securitization deals, are off-balance-sheet and not consolidated by the banks, and therefore not declared.
+Special purpose vehicles (SPVs), entities created to fund securitisation deals, are off-balance-sheet and not consolidated by the banks, and therefore not declared.

 "There is still a question mark on what these measures will apply to," said lawyer Hubert de Vauplane, a partner at Kramer Levin Naftalis & Frankel, noting Hollande's announcement was sufficiently vague to avoid any kind of real change to existing loopholes.
 "What do we mean by 'subsidiary'?" he asked.